 loading

 In the world of light therapy and heat treatments, infrared (IR) radiation plays a crucial role in promoting wellness, pain relief, and skin rejuvenation.
-Infrared light is invisible to the naked eye but can be felt as heat, and it is divided into three primary categories based on wavelength: near infrared (NIR), mid infrared (MIR), and far infrared (FIR).
-Both far infrared and near infrared light are widely used in therapeutic applications, but each type offers unique properties and benefits.
-In this article, we will explore the differences between far infrared and near infrared, from their definitions to their effects on the human body.
+Infrared light is invisible to the naked eye but can be experienced as heat, and it is divided into three primary categories based on wavelength: near infrared (NIR), mid infrared (MIR), and far infrared (FIR).

-What is Infrared Radiation?
+What Is Infrared Radiation?

-Infrared radiation is a type of electromagnetic radiation that lies between visible light and microwaves in the electromagnetic spectrum.
-It is characterized by wavelengths that are longer than visible light, but shorter than microwaves.
-Infrared radiation is commonly divided into three categories based on wavelength:
+Infrared radiation is a form of electromagnetic energy located between visible light and microwaves on the electromagnetic spectrum.
+Its wavelengths are longer than visible light but shorter than microwaves.
+Infrared radiation is commonly divided into three bands:

 Far Infrared (FIR): Definition and Characteristics